hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 * `private_ip_address_allocation` - The Allocation Method for the Private IP Address.

-* `private_link_configuration_name` - The name of the private link configuration in use by this frontend IP configuration.
+* `private_link_configuration_name` - The name of the Private Link configuration in use by this Frontend IP Configuration.

 ---